m00se-3/JohnConwayGameofLife/README.md

 ## Batch Files

-This repository includes .bat files to quickly showcase larger life worlds with.
+This repository includes LargeWorld***.bat files to quickly showcase larger life worlds with.
 In order to use these files, please ensure that the game has been built in **Release** mode using the CPU type indicated in the name.